- Different types of healthcare organizations

 - Best practices for mitigating risk in healthcare

-Healthcare systems are alike in many different ways.
-They're concerned with patient care.
-They want to save and improve as many lives as they can.
-They're concerned about risks to their patients, their staff, and their resources.
+Regardless of size, focus, or location, healthcare systems all have a common purpose: they're focused on patient care.
+They want to save and improve as many lives as possible and they're concerned about risks to their patients, their staff, and their resources.

-But there are many different kinds of healthcare organizations, each providing a different type of care to a different patient population.
-Some healthcare organizations may only serve elderly patients, others may only treat children with terminal diseases.
+But there are many different kinds of healthcare organizations, each providing a different type of medical treatment to a different patient population.
+Some healthcare organizations may only serve elderly patients; others may only treat children with terminal diseases.
 Some treat patients at home, while others have patients who stay in the facility for months and years.
 Some focus strictly on the mind and a person's behavior, while others are dedicated to a patient's inner workings via surgery.

-The one thing all of these healthcare organizations have in common is the need for a strong policy and procedure management solution.
+One thing all these healthcare organizations have in common is the need for a strong policy and procedure management solution.
 It helps them set standards and best practices, create rules that staff members are expected to follow, and mitigate risk and reduce liability against lawsuits and regulatory problems.

 Different types of healthcare organizations